vlocityinc/vlocity_build/README.md

 Large Calculation Matrix which would take a long time to deploy and OmniScripts which could previously fail due to heap size issues, will now be deployed through Salesforce Bulk Uploads to eliminate potential issues.

 ### Auto Re-Activate OmniScripts with Embedded Templates
-When VLocityUITemplates that can be embedded in OmniScripts are deployed you now have the option of enabling a job that will reactivate all currently active OmniScripts post deploy.
+When VlocityUITemplates that can be embedded in OmniScripts are deployed you now have the option of enabling a job that will reactivate all currently active OmniScripts post deploy.
 To enable this feature add `reactivateOmniScriptsWhenEmbeddedTemplateFound: true`. *Note:* This will run activate for all OmniScripts and for now requires that you are logged in via [SFDX Authentication](#getting-started).

+### Fix Reusable OmniScripts embedded in multiple other OmniScripts from failing Activation
+Previously if activating a Reusable OmniScript caused too many other OmniScripts to activate it would fail. *Note:* This requires that you are logged in via [SFDX Authentication](#getting-started).

 ### Auto Retry
 Auto Retry will enable the Vlocity Build Tool to retry errors which may have been caused by incorrect deploy order or transient issues.
 Add `autoRetryErrors: true` to your Job File.

 ### Stale References Check
 Use the new command `vlocity checkStaleObjects` to ensure that all references in your project exist in either the org or locally.
 This is meant to ensure that you will see any missing reference errors before your deployment.

+### VlocityUITemplate SCSS Includes now Auto Export
+When another VlocityUITemplate includes references to a SCSS Mixin or Variables VlocityUITemplate it will automatically be exported as a dependency.

 ### Performance Enhancements
 Elimination of a wasteful file writing process and more reliance on Node Async Processing will improve performance for larger projects.